bomeara/phydocker/README.md

 As a user, install docker.
 Then in a command window or within docker:

-`docker run -it --name bomeara/phydocker -v /Path/To/My/Folder:/data -p 8787:8787 bomeara/phydocker`
+`docker run -it --name phydocker -v /Path/To/My/Folder:/data -p 8787:8787 bomeara/phydocker`

 Then you can go to http://localhost:8787 to run it; log in as `rstudio` with password `rstudio`.